ProvCheck Terms and Conditions

 9. Warranties

-Each party warrants that it has full power and authority to enter into and perform its obligations under the Agreement which, when signed, will constitute binding obligations on the warranting party.
+9.1.
+Mutual warranties: Each party warrants that it has full power and authority to enter into and perform its obligations under these Terms which, when signed, will constitute binding obligations on the warranting party.

-(a) to the maximum extent permissible by law, the Consumer Guarantees Act 1993 and any other applicable consumer protection legislation does not apply to the supply of the Services or the Agreement; and
+(a) to the maximum extent permissible by law, the Consumer Guarantees Act 1993 and any other applicable consumer protection legislation does not apply to the supply of the Service or these Terms; and

 (b) it is fair and reasonable that the parties are bound by this clause 9.3.

-(b) paying the costs of having the Services supplied again.
+(b) paying the costs of having the Service supplied again.

 10. Liability

-The maximum aggregate liability of the Supplier under or in connection with the Agreement or relating to the Services, whether in contract, tort (including negligence), breach of statutory duty or otherwise, must not in any Year exceed an amount equal to four times the Fees paid by the Client under the Agreement in the previous Year (which in the first Year is deemed to be four times the total Fees paid by the Client from the Start Date to the date of the first event giving rise to liability).
+10.1.
+Maximum liability: The maximum aggregate liability of the Supplier under or in connection with these Terms or relating to the Services, whether in contract, tort (including negligence), breach of statutory duty or otherwise, must not in any Year exceed an amount equal to four times the Fees paid by the Client under these Terms in the previous Year (which in the first Year is deemed to be four times the total Fees paid by the Client from the Start Date to the date of the first event giving rise to liability).

-Neither party is liable to the other under or in connection with the Agreement or the Services for any:
+10.2.
+Unrecoverable loss: Neither party is liable to the other under or in connection with these Terms or the Service for any:

 (a) loss of profit, revenue, savings, business, use, data (including Data), and/or goodwill; or